Provable Differentially Private Computation of the Cross-Attention Mechanism: Adaptive Query

 \section{Adaptive Query}

 In this section, we introduce how we can solve the adaptive query problem by our algorithm, using some tools from \cite{qrs+22}.
 Our idea is that, if we can prove that our algorithm can solve any query in the query space with certain error.
 Then, since adaptive query must lie in this space, we can handle adaptive query.
 In Section~\ref{sec:adaptive_query:chernoff}, we show how we can boost the constant probability of our algorithm to high probability.
 In Section~\ref{sec:adaptive_query:net_each_to_all}, we show how we can apply the notion of $\epsilon_0$-net and bound all query points in net.
 In Section~\ref{sec:adaptive_query:net_to_all}, we show how we can bound all points in the query space by introducing an additive error.
-In Section~\ref{sec:adaptive_query:effect_of_norms}, we examine the effects of different norms on our adaptive query proof.

-First, from Theorem~\ref{thm:l1_distance_data_structure_high_dimension}, given query $y \in [0,R]^d, \alpha \in (0,1)$ we have \textsc{DistanceQuery}$(y,\alpha)$ that can solve $d$-dimension weighted $\ell_1$-distance problem with constant probability $0.99$.
+First, from Theorem~\ref{thm:l1_distance_data_structure_high_dimension}, given query $y \in [0,R]^d$ we have \textsc{DistanceQuery}$(y)$ that can solve $d$-dimension weighted $\ell_p^p$ distance problem with constant probability $0.99$.
 Now we show how to improve it to solve adaptive query problem.
+Here, we focus on the case when $p = 1$.